MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Some CSS activates only if an error is present, and a `div` with the error message renders only if `errorMessage` contains data.
+A `div` with the error message renders only if `errorMessage` contains data.

 After clicking `div`, reset `errorMessage` to an empty string, which hides the content.

 This method demonstrates how to display specific content, such as a modal or notification, in response to connection errors when connecting to a wallet.

 To see the error handling, uncomment the `WalletError` component in `src/App.tsx`.
-Then, run the dApp, disconnect from MetaMask, reconnect, and reject or cancel the connection.
+Run the dApp, disconnect from MetaMask, reconnect, and reject or cancel the connection.
 The following is displayed:

 ![View of WalletError component](../assets/tutorials/react-dapp/react-tutorial-02-wallet-error.png)